By C. J. Oakes

 This is largely a result of globalization: When people want to relocate, getting them to cooperate in a scheme to enslave them becomes easy.
 Whether the human trafficking involves sex markets or labor crews, South Asia or America, young or old, male or female, the end result is the same: A lifetime of terrible misery…a terrible injustice which must be addressed by the criminal justice and legal systems of the world.

-The Impact of Technology on Global Justice Systems
+Globalization of Justice Systems: The Impact of Technology

 The advantages of the Internet to global commerce are well established, but not surprisingly the disadvantages rival these.
 For instance, just as the Internet provides for easier transfers and conversions of currencies, likewise the Internet better enables money laundering and fraud.
 Just as the Internet permits increased communication abilities among people worldwide, criminal organizations are likewise taking full advantage of this ability.
 Thus, just as the Internet is fueling rapid growth in legitimate business enterprises and speeding globalization exponentially, organized crime is growing just as fast (Schmalleger, 2009).